gaokai320/PyPI-DLSC/coding guide/RQ1-Package domain coding guide.md

 ### labelling rules
 We summarize a set of carefully justified rules for resolving angiguities and conflicts during the labelling process.

 - *Applications* and *Sciences* First.
 Some packages may be related to both an *application* or *Sciences* domain and a domain in the other categories.
 In these cases, assign these packages to corresponding *Application* or *Sciences* domain.
 For example, `textattack` is a Python framework for adversarial attacks, data augmentation, and model training in NLP.
-We assign it to the `NLP` domain.
+We assign it to the `NLP` domain instead of `Social Aspects`.

 - *Sciences* is over *Applications*.
 It is natural deep learning technique applied in some *Sciences* domains are similar to *Applications* domains, e.g., cell detection are essentially object detection tasks in CV.
 Considering the particularity of scientific tasks, in these cases, assign the packages to *Sciences* domains.
+This also aligns with the topic division of NeurIPS.

-- *Infrastructure* packages are not confined to a certain domain, e.g., NLP, but serve various domains.
-If a package is for general purpose, assign it under the *Infrastructure* category.
+- *Infrastructure* packages are not confined to a certain *Application* or *Science* domain, e.g., NLP, but rather provide functionalities applicable to multiple *Application* or *Science* domains.
+If a package is applicable to multiple *Application* or *Science* domains (e.g., CV, NLP, and Audio), assign it under the *Infrastructure* category.